-If you have the kind of app that gets used only during specific hours, you could take a look at TOP before everyone starts using it, again when everyone is working and finally an hour after they finish.
-Unless your app is designed to hold on to information in memory even after users have shut down for the day, the amount of VIRT and RES memory available should have returned to approximately what they were when you started.
+If you have the kind of app that gets used only during specific hours, you could take a look at memory usage before everyone starts using it, again when everyone is working and finally an hour after they finish.
+Unless your app is designed to hold on to information in memory even after users have shut down for the day, the memory available should have returned to approximately what they were when you started.
 If your app is still using a lot of memory long after all your users have quit, you’ve probably got a memory leak.

 A memory leak occurs when memory is allocated for something but then never released.
 If a leaking function is called over and over, the amount of memory being used continues to climb potentially until there’s none left and the application crashes.
 The most common reason for this is your code has created some kind of data object and stored a reference to it somewhere but the reference never goes out of scope.
 Say you’re storing the reference in some global part of your application code.
 Unless something clears the reference, the memory will continue to be used indefinitely.